Tips on installing a navigation system

 Many systems also connect to the vehicle's reverse (or back-up light) signal wire — this connection tells the navigation system when the vehicle is traveling in reverse.
 If this wire is not hooked up, then the vehicle direction will not track properly, and the navigation system won't be able to do its job.

 We can help

-The navigation computer determines its position by communicating with the Global Positioning Satellites through its GPS antenna.
+The navigation computer determines its position by communicating with the Global Positioning System satellites through its GPS antenna.
 The waterproof antenna may be mounted inside or outside of the vehicle, but best results are usually obtained by mounting it outside on the roof.

 If you opt for interior mounting, keep in mind that the GPS antenna cannot "see" through metal.
 Reception is also prone to electromagnetic interference when mounted in the interior of the vehicle.
 Do not place the antenna on the dashboard or rear deck if:

 - you have a wired rear defroster

 - you have a solar reflective window